Moving to Net Zero

 We will achieve Net Zero emissions by 2040 in our own operations.
 To do that, we will reduce our carbon footprint in our operations by a further 40% in the next decade to 2030, in comparison with our baseline year of 2018.
 Generating heat for distillation is the primary source of emissions in the industry.
 We will harness existing and new technologies such as anaerobic digestion, biomass, hydrogen, and high temperature heat pumps to move towards Net Zero.

-Decarbonising operations is part of the story.
-But businesses must also demonstrate what they have achieved – and what they have still to do.
+Decarbonising operations is a priority for our industry.
+As part of this businesses must also demonstrate what they have achieved – and what they have still to do.
 We will be open and transparent on our journey.
-All our companies will publish their annual carbon footprint from 2022 at the latest, using the SECR format.

 Achieving Net Zero ambitions